Vinay Lal

-Vinay Lal is a historian of India.
-He is Professor of History and Asian American Studies at UCLA.
+Vinay Lal is an Indian historian.
+He is a professor of history and Asian American studies at UCLA.
 He writes widely on the history and culture of colonial and modern India, popular and public culture in India, cinema, historiography, the politics of world history, the Indian diaspora, global politics, contemporary American politics, the life and thought of Mohandas Gandhi, Hinduism, and the politics of knowledge systems.
-He is known for his radical political views and for making his history lectures available for free on his YouTube channel.

 Youth

-Lal was born to an Indian foreign service officer in (Delhi)India in 1961.
+Lal was born to an Indian foreign service officer in Delhi in 1961.
 Due to his father’s constant movement because of his diplomatic career, he grew up in Delhi, Tokyo, Jakarta, and Washington, D.C.
 In Delhi he attended Springdales School.
 He spent four years in Tokyo, 1965–69, but has almost no memory of those years; and it is not until 1987 that he returned to Japan for a short visit, followed by a lengthier stay of four months in Osaka in 1999 when he was a Fellow of the Japan Society for the Promotion of Science at the National Museum of Ethnology (Minpaku).